DevMata/AWS-EKS-Challenge/README.md

 #### Secret variables
 We store our secrets with a `secrets.yml` file.

+## Into our GCP
+Now, we need to log in to our GCP account.

+1. Look for Kubernetes Engine option in the left menu
+2. Open or create the desire Kubernetes cluster
+3. Click on `Connect` option.
+Now we have two alternatives to use the GCP

 # About the author

 Antonio Mata is a backend developer with 2 years of experience.
 Currently, he's focusing on Node.js, Typescript and NestJs to built backend solutions, REST and GraphQL APIs.